rweichler/wuigi/README.md

 ## My AP Computer Science final project ##

 It's a platformer.
 Mario clone.
 Except that it has a level editor where you can save and load levels.
 I had a version that also had networking but it's on one of my old hard drives somewhere and I'm too lazy to find it.
-Also, the initial commit is the only commit I have, as when I made this I didn't know what version control was.
+Also, the initial commit is the only commit I have, as when I made this (back in 2011) I didn't know what version control was.
 Sorry.

 More details can be found in PRESENTATION.ppt.